SageGram/jekyll-now/about.md

 permalink: /about/
 ---

-I am a customer success specialist.
-I provide all users with an exceptional experience by possesing the following characteristics, humble, empathetic and overall helpful.
+I am a Customer Success Champion.
+I provide all users with an exceptional experience by possesing the following characteristics, humility, empathy and overall ability to be helpful.

 ### More Information

-I am also a front in web developer and a git operator with experience in version control.
+I am also a Front End Web developer.

 ### Contact me